 Shared WordPress Hosting

-While some companies do the exact opposite.
-To cut down the cost they offer low data centers with low bandwidth.
+While some companies do the exact opposite, to cut down the cost, they offer low data centers with low bandwidth.
 Because of this, the user experience becomes terrible.

 Managed WordPress Hosting

-Managed WordPress hosting is a type of hosting which is designed especially for WordPress.
+Managed WordPress hosting is a type of hosting that is designed especially for WordPress.
 This type of hosting is far better than shared hosting.
 It can handle around half a million traffic to unlimited page views.

 Now you know why this is called Managed WordPress hosting.
 However, it is expensive compared to shared WordPress hosting.
 But that is worth it when you don’t have to manage anything.